-We Began our ninn day trip in Kathmandu with visits to UNESCO world Heritages.
-Sites before heading to the most beautiful mountains”Dhaulagiri Trek”.
+We began our 9 day trip in Kathmandu with visits to UNESCO world Heritages Sites before heading to the most beautiful mountains ”Dhaulagiri Trek”.

-Aarohi holiday will customize the details of itineraries according to the time and interest of your Holiday and make you holiday best In Nepal.
+Aarohi holiday will customize the details of itineraries according to the time and interest of your Holiday and make your holiday best in Nepal.

 Arrival in Kathmandu (13,45m) at the Tribhuwan International Airport (TIA).
 Pick up by our office representative, transfer you to your hotel, evening brief you about your trip, overnight at a hotel in Kathmandu.